Connecting phases of matter to the flatness of the loss landscape in analog variational quantum algorithms: Numerical simulations to demonstrate MBL initialisation capability for solving optimization tasks

-The objective of VQEs is to estimate the ground state energy of a given Hamiltonian, which can be associated with the most stable molecule energy or the solution to a problem of interest.
-Here, we employ 100 instances of our ans\"{a}tze--a parameterized quench dynamics initialised in the MBL phase--to solve VQE problems in two examples.
-We select the number of quenches in ans\"{a}tze to be either 2 or 6, as these different numbers of quenches lead to noticeable differences in expressivity and the variance of the loss function.
+\paragraph{VQE:} Here, we employ 100 instances of our ans\"{a}tze--a parametrized quench dynamics initialised in the MBL phase--to solve VQE problems in two examples.
+We select the number of quenches in the ans\"{a}tze to be either 2 or 6, as these different numbers of quenches lead to noticeable differences in expressivity and the variance of the loss function.